 On Facebook, the Reviews tab is located to the left, and you can send a direct link to customers after working with them and ask them to leave a feedback.
 You can find this link under the Settings section of your FB Page once Reviews are enabled.
 These testimonials provide a clear picture of what working with you can look like.

 11. Create the right ads to generate more leads

-The followers that you currently have hold the rarest possibility of getting converted into clients, as people actively looking for dealing with real estate are less.
-Thus, to generate leads, running ads is a great way.
+Your current followers have the rarest possibility of getting converted into clients, as people actively looking to deal with real estate are fewer.
+Thus, for generating leads for the real estate business, running ads will be a great way.
 As a real estate business owner, you can target your ad to an audience in a very specific area with specific interests.
 Additionally, you can choose to target an audience on the basis of their spending habits, annual household income, marital status, and much more.

 To sum up,

 P.S.
-Manage your social media for real estate brand using RecurPost’s social media scheduler.
+Manage your social media for real estate brands using RecurPost’s social media scheduler.
 Check out the free 14-day trial period now!

 Amaiya Rathi is a Senior Content Writer at RecurPost.
 She helps RecurPost communicate with their readers in their own language.
 Whether it is the web copy, social media posts or blogs, Amaiya has worked on all aspects of copywriting.
 You can reach out to her at [email protected].